 Those with the lowest incomes (Cat 1) are eligible for medical cards, which cover almost all health services.
 Those not qualified for this card can expect to pay between €40-60 for doctor visits.
 They will also be expected to pay hospital charges ranging from €80 to 100, depending on the required care.

 The healthcare system is generally regarded as good, though surgical wait times can be lengthy.

 Finding work in Ireland as a foreigner is not as difficult as it is in some European countries.
 This is especially true if you have global experience working in one of Ireland’s major industries.
-As a popular tourist destination, opportunities in the hospitality and tourism industry are always in demand.
+As a popular tourist destination, hospitality and tourism industry opportunities are always in demand.
 If you have English as your first language, it’s a huge advantage.

 The economy has boomed in Ireland over the last decades, and major international companies have global and European headquarters in Ireland.
 The list includes American tech giants like Google, Apple, Facebook, PayPal, and Microsoft.
 International pharmaceutical businesses like Pfizer, Johnson & Johnson, and Boston Scientific also have large presences.
 There is also a thriving start-up ecosystem supported by government and private backing.

 The best place to start the process of looking for work is online.
 There are many online employment sites that you can browse for free.
 Some sites cover the entire Irish economy, and some relate only to specific sectors.
 Here is a selection of employment sites to get you started:

 International job experience and a willingness to learn will definitely help your application to work in these businesses.

 If you’re not an EU/EEC national and are moving to Ireland to work as a self-employed person, you will need a work permit.